dnsimple/dnsimple-developer/content/use-cases/issue-certificates.markdown

     end
 ~~~

-As you can see in our sample application we expose an endpoint `http://localhost:4567/dnsimple/issue_certificate` that takes the following parameters:
+In our sample application, we expose an endpoint `http://localhost:4567/dnsimple/issue_certificate` that takes the following parameters:

 * `domain` - The Domain name in your account for which you want to issue a certificate e.g. `pizza.company`